gessi-chatbots/RE-Miner-Dashboard-BFF/app/authentication_api/Readme.md

         # Set the expiration time for access tokens to 1 hour (you can change)
         app.config["JWT_ACCESS_TOKEN_EXPIRES"] = timedelta(hours=1)

-        # Set the path for the access token cookie based on the general API version (the request to the routes included in this path will contain the access token)
+        # Set the path for the access token cookie based on the general API version
+        # The requests sent to the routes included in this path will contain the access token
         app.config['JWT_ACCESS_COOKIE_PATH'] = f'/api/{general_api_version}'

         # Set the expiration time for refresh tokens to 30 days
         app.config["JWT_REFRESH_TOKEN_EXPIRES"] = timedelta(days=30)

-        # Set the path for the refresh token cookie based on the general API version (here as we only need the refresh token for refreshing the access token, we limit it to the refresh endpoint, by doing it we reduce the cookie qty in the request)
+        # Set the path for the refresh token cookie based on the general API version
+        # Here as we only need the refresh token for refreshing the access token,
+        # we limit it to the refresh endpoint. (by doing that, we reduce the cookie qty in the request)
         app.config['JWT_REFRESH_COOKIE_PATH'] = f'/api/{general_api_version}/refresh'

         # Disable CSRF protection for JWT cookies